Elliott-dev/Deep-Learning-Charity-Funding-Predictor/README.md

 ### Step 4: Wrote a Report on the Neural Network Model

-For this part of the Challenge, I'll wrote a report on the performance of the deep learning model I created for AlphabetSoup.
+For this part of the Challenge, I wrote a report on the performance of the deep learning model I created for AlphabetSoup.

 The report contained the following: